AqwamCreates/ChaWatcher/GENERAL_LICENSE.md

 ## Dual License Agreement

-This Irrevocable Dual License Agreement ("Agreement") is automatically and irrevocably in effect upon the use and possession of the [Library Name] (the "Library") by any individual or entity ("Licensee") and sets forth the terms and conditions for the Licensee's use of the Library, which includes both open-source and proprietary components.
+This Irrevocable Dual License Agreement ("Agreement") is automatically and irrevocably in effect upon the use and possession of the ChaWatcher software library (the "Library") by any individual or entity ("Licensee") and sets forth the terms and conditions for the Licensee's use of the Library, which includes both open-source and proprietary components.
 Licensee acknowledges that this Agreement cannot be removed or modified.

 Recitals